 New species of clingfish discovered!

 Dr. Kevin Conway, Curator of Fishes at the Biodiversity Research and Teaching Collections, and Dr. Phil Hastings, Professor and Curator of Marine Vertebrates at SCRIPPS, describe a new species of clingfish from the Los Frailes canyon in the southwestern Gulf of California.
 This group of fishes is best known for occurring in rocky intertidal and shallow subtidal reef areas in the western Atlantic.
-The discovery of this new species the “Canyon Clingfish” is additionally noteworthy because the specimen was collected at a greater depth than most species of… Read More →
+The discovery of this new species the “Canyon Clingfish” is additionally noteworthy because the specimen was collected at a greater depth than most species of this group are known to occur.
+Read the full description here.

 Collection of Birds at Biodiversity Research and Teaching Collections adds a rare bird and reaches 24,000 specimens.